-The Agent and Non-Agent User Guide for the Law Ruler Smart Dialer Follow
+The Agent and Non-Agent User Guide for the CRM Smart Dialer Follow

-The Law Ruler Smart Dialer uses artificial intelligence and machine learning to always prioritize the most important calls that could have the greatest financial benefit to your firm.
+The CRM Smart Dialer is a built-in softphone that uses artificial intelligence and machine learning to always prioritize the most important calls that could have the greatest financial benefit to your firm.
 By default, the Smart Dialer is configured as a simple and turnkey system for your firm to hit the ground running.
 As a proven system to increase lead conversion and ensure that calls are being made, the Smart Dialer is ready to help fuel your firm’s growth trajectory! 🚀

-💡 ☎️ This guide is designed for agents and non-agents to use and become familiar with their individual user settings and the features of the Law Ruler Smart Dialer.
-If you are an administrative user and would like to learn more about setting up the Law Ruler Smart Dialer, then please review the Administrator’s Guide to the Law Ruler Smart Dialer.
+💡 ☎️ This guide is designed for agents and non-agents to use and become familiar with their individual user settings and the features of the CRM Smart Dialer.
+If you are an administrative user and would like to learn more about setting up the CRM Smart Dialer, then please review The Administrator’s Guide to the CRM Smart Dialer.

-If your Smart Dialer call box does not pop-up when you sign into Law Ruler, or you have an audio issue with people hearing you, then please visit our support article for Troubleshooting the Smart Dialer - Microphone or Call Box Will Not Open/Reopen.
+If your Smart Dialer call box does not pop up when you sign into Legal CRM, or you have an audio issue with people hearing you, then please visit our support article for Troubleshooting the Smart Dialer.

 Table of Contents